mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 How objects hold state in ISIS Powder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Additionally as the objects hold state we can set a parameter anywhere.
-For example on Polaris that have a *chopper_on* indicates the chopper state for this/these run(s).
+For example on Polaris the *mode* indicates the chopper state for this/these run(s).
 This can either be set when we create the object like this: